Latest News

 Bloom's share price has soared 60% in the past year as it attracts data centers who want to generate their power rather than depend on local grids.

-Clean Street analysts stated this month that "Behind the meter power solutions (Bloom Energy), are well-positioned to capture a high market share, if they can increase their production capacity rapidly enough this year."
+Clean Street analysts stated this month that "Behind the meter power solutions (Bloom Energy), are well-positioned to capture a high market share, if they can increase their production capacity quickly this year."

 Fluence Energy has also benefited from the surge in power demand, as its shares have increased by over 35% since last year.

-Jefferies analysts noted this week that the energy storage giant is one of the few companies able to provide compliant solutions on a large scale.
+Jefferies analysts said that the energy storage giant is one of few companies capable of delivering compliant solutions on a large scale.

 REACTOR BATTERY AND FUEL ANODES